FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ---

-### F) Rendezvous, pipelines, and threads

-Rendezvous used to provide a deterministic staging area for long-running work; the feature has been retired.
-Remove old `cep_rendezvous_*` calls and leave a `TODO` where a replacement scheduler still needs to land.

----

-### G) Mailroom and layer mailboxes

-Layer-specific packs now route intents themselves; the shared mailroom was removed.
-Register your own routing enzymes (or write directly into pack inboxes) and document the new path with a `TODO` if the replacement router has not landed yet.

----

 ## Design choices that unlock potential

 * **Idempotency and append‑only history.** Most “writes” create a new point on a timeline; readers can ask “as of beat X” without branching logic.
 Reindexing captures a one‑time snapshot of layout to preserve historical traversal; normal operations rely solely on timestamps.